Sewer56/sewer56-archives-nx/doc/docs/index.md

     - Tests cover all known possible invalid memory acceeses.
     - Can disable client side via feature if you trust the data for parsing speedups.

-## Ways to use Nx
+## Ways to use R3A

-!!! info "These are available as 'presets' in the Nx API"
+!!! info "These are available as 'presets' in the R3A API"

 ### For ***Archiving*** Mods